Øyslebø og Laudal Municipality: Name

 The parishes of Øyslebø and Laudal were merged in 1838 and the new, resulting municipality was given the compound name Øyslebø og Laudal, literally meaning "Øyslebø and Laudal".

 The parish of Øyslebø is named after the old Øyslebø farm (Øyðslubœr) since the first Øyslebø Church was built there.
 The first element comes from the old name for the local river Øyðsla.
 The old river name was likely derived from the verb eyða which means "to destroy".
 The last element is bœr which means "farm" or "farmstead".
 Historically, the name was spelled Øslebø or Øislebø.

 The parish of Laudal is named after the old Laudal farm (Laugardalr) since the first Laudal Church was built there.
 The first element of the name of the farm comes from the old name for the river, Laug, (now the Lågåna river).
 The old river name is identical to the word laug which means "bath".
 The last element is dalr which means "valley" or "dale".
 Therefore, the name means the bath river valley.
+Historically, the name was spelled Løvdal, using a more archaic spelling of the same name.

+Churches

+The Church of Norway had two parishes (sokn) within Øyslebø og Laudal Municipality.
+At the time of the municipal dissolution, it was part of the Holum prestegjeld and the Mandal prosti (deanery) in the Diocese of Agder.